What about fantasizing during a reboot?

 Question: What about fantasizing about the real deal during a rebooting process?

 Answer: Who knows?

 A lot guys say that fantasizing about real sex, or objectifying women/men is generally counter-productive during a reboot.
-Many see avoiding all fantasy as brain training, and report changes in perception.
+Many see avoiding all fantasy as brain training, and report welcome changes in perception, such as seeing real people instead of 'sex objects'.
 On the other hand, humans have been fantasizing for eons.
 On the plus side, it would make sense to rewire your brain to the real deal if you have little sexual experience.
-A key may be to not place real partners into your favorite porn scenarios.
+The key may be to not place real partners into your favorite porn scenarios.
 Maybe keep it rather vanilla, if you must.

 I figured it out, fellas.
 Last night, I was sitting around post-workout relaxing, busy not fapping (you know how that goes) and of course I was thinking about sex.
 Then it hit me: I really enjoy thinking about beautiful women.
 I mean it makes me HAPPY.
 Being horny was enjoyable and life-affirming last night because for the first time in my life I didn't see it as a problem that needed to be fixed.
 I realized that it's my natural state as a man and it's essential to being a true man.